ISP-SST/sst_archive/ingestion/README.md

 completed.
 This is a deliberate decision to keep the code simpler, at least until a more sofisticated solution is required.

+### SVO Synchronization

+The building blocks for SVO synchronization are the following management commands:

+ * `submit_to_svo` – Submits a single data cube to SVO, possibly updating an existing cube if it already exists in the SVO.
+ * `sync_with_svo` – Performs a full synchronization with the SVO.
+It uses the local database as the source of truth and...
+   - Removes any items in the SVO that don't exist in the local database
+   - Adds any items that don't exist in the SVO that do exist in the local database
+   - (Optionally updates items that exist both locally and in the SVO)

+The `submit_to_svo` steps should be executed as part of the normal ingestion process.

+`sync_with_svo` should be performed periodically to pick up on any files that have been removed.
+It usually makes sense to not do a full update of all the data in the SVO except for when a major update has been made to local data.

 ## Future Work

 ### Suggested Flow for Asynchronous Ingestion